garrett-lam/scRNAseq_filterQC/README.md

 **Motivation/Description of Project:** As demonstrated in Lab 6, single-cell RNA-seq (scRNA-seq) data quality control has mostly been done qualitatively.
 Thresholds to filter out outliers are highly subjective and selected at the user's discretion via data visualizations.
 As a result, we wanted to take a more quantitative approach to standardize this process of outlier-removal.
 This project is focused on developing a python tool to streamline the process of quality control filtering of scRNA-seq data.
 Specifically, we will apply statistical models to identify discrete thresholds for outlier removal.
 We will start by focusing on the following QC metrics: percent mitochondrial read content, genes by counts, and total counts.

 ## Install Instructions & Environment Setup
+First, clone the repo by calling `git clone https://github.com/garrett-lam/scRNAseq_filterQC.git`.
+Then, change into the directory using `cd scRNAseq_filterQC`.

 There are 2 ways to set up the environment:

 ### If you have conda
  - Create environment using `conda env create -f cse185.yaml`.
-Then call `conda activate cse185` to activate the environment .
+Then call `conda activate cse185` to activate the environment \.
+ -
 ### If you have micromamba
  - Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.